rmadulka/checkers-app/docs/DesignDoc.md

 the end of the spring.
 During testing, our goal was to get above 90% code coverage for all the tests.
 We did not focus much on branching and focused mainly on missed instructions.
-We set this goal since it is a possible percentage to get and by setting it higher would almost be impossible for many of the classes when testing.We were able to reach this goal by having an overall code coverage above 90%.
-The only class we were unable to test was the Application class.
+We set this goal since it is a possible percentage to get and by setting it higher would almost be impossible for many of the classes when testing.We were able to reach this goal by having a total code coverage of 95%.
+We were able to get branching to 81% which is quite high given that we didn't focus on it.The only class we were unable to test was the Application class.